Golf Video: Versatility of Hybrid Clubs

 Hey golfers, Troy Klongerbo here with USGolfTV, and today we’re going to talk about technique when hitting hybrid clubs.
-Now the main word and the key thing to understand when you’re hitting hybrid is that this club is versatile, and you can use it that way.
+Now the main word and the key thing to understand when you’re hitting hybrid is that this club is versatile.
+And you can use it that way.
 In that versatility, this club is designed to be a mix between a wood and an iron.
 It’s designed to give you some of the positive traits of the wood, along with some of the positive traits of the iron, while giving you that optimum performance.

 So with a hybrid, one of the first things you’re going to notice is that it’s going to be closer to the same length as a long iron.
 It’s going to be a little bit shorter, typically about an inch shorter than your 3 wood or 5 wood.
 Now with this length, it’s going to give you a lot more control, especially when you’re hitting from different lies, like out of the rough, whether you’re hitting the ball above or below your stance, you’re hitting it out of a divot; it’s going to give you a lot more control through impact, because that club’s going to be a lot shorter.

 Third, you’re going to notice the way that the face is built.
 The face is built to give you guys the most forgiveness for your clubs.
 Now a lot of reasons guys don’t hit 3 and 4 irons anymore is because they don’t like how specific and how precise you have to be.
 You really have to catch the ball right on the nose in order to get it to perform the way you want.
-Now hybrid clubs are designed with forgiveness in mind, which is why they’re so versatile and becoming so popular, even among PGA Tour Players.
+Now hybrid clubs are designed with forgiveness in mind.
+Therefore, this is why they’re so versatile and becoming so popular, even among PGA Tour Players.

 Hybrid Clubs in Short